Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 The Foot

 With the Liver 3 pressure point, one can effectively control anxiety on the top side of your foot, in the webbing between the second and big toe.
 One can activate this acupressure therapy point on both feet by using your index finger for one minute.
-It is also a great pacifier for stress, promotes relaxation, helps with the liver, and assists with IQ.
+It is also an excellent pacifier for stress, promotes relaxation, helps with the liver, and assists with IQ.
 These points are known for helping with high blood pressure and other ailments.

 Gall Bladder 13 – GB 13: